-While in-network providers have been asked by Cigna and UnitedHealthcare to submit claims for JPMorgan Chase employees directly to the health care companies and not to ask for payment at the time of service, occasionally an in-network provider may nevertheless ask you to pay at the time of service.
+While in-network providers have been asked by Aetna and Cigna to submit claims for JPMorgan Chase employees directly to the health care companies and not to ask for payment at the time of service, occasionally an in-network provider may nevertheless ask you to pay at the time of service.

 If this happens, you should show your provider your ID card and explain that your health care company needs to review the claim first to see what you owe.
 If you are still required to pay at the time of service, you should do so and get a receipt from your provider.
-For instructions on how to file for reimbursement, see "If You Saw an In-Network Provider and Paid Out-of-Pocket" on page 91 under "Filing a Claim for Benefits" on page 90.
+For instructions on how to file for reimbursement, see "How to Submit a Claim," on page 94, under "Filing a Claim for Benefits" on page 92.